zeekay/polar/README.md

 - `children`: React children (button content)
 - `embed`: (Optional) Whether to embed the checkout link.
 Defaults to `true`.
 - `className`: (Optional) CSS class name
+- `subscriptionId`: (Optional) ID of a subscription to upgrade.
+It must be on a free pricing.

 #### CustomerPortalLink